 Our Lady of Sorrows Parish celebrates with the families of the 23 boys and girls who recently made their First Communion and the 13 students who were confirmed by Bishop Mulhall on April 27.
 We pray that these experiences may be the start on a long and fruitful spiritual path for these children and all the members of their families.
 We are also most grateful for our dedicated team of Parish Catechists headed by our

 Religious Education Director Mrs. Glenna Mackenzie!

-Registration for the Sacraments of Penance, Eucharist (First Communion) and Confirmation takes place in June.
-Please see the Sunday bulletin for further details.
+Registration for the Sacraments of Penance, Eucharist (First Communion) and Confirmation takes place in June and throughout the summer.
+Please contact the Parish Office for further details.

 An Easter Gift for all of our Parishioners & Visitors!